cenit-io/eCapi/docs/developer-guide/parser-algorithms/overview.md

 ### parse_from_api_response_2_di_brand

 > It transforms and returns the data of each product brand obtained from the platform to be integrated to be stored in
-> the intermediate data structure in OMNA.
+> the intermediate data structure in core.
 >
 > **Resources related with this parser:**
 >